Arksey

 Arksey is a village in the City of Doncaster in South Yorkshire, England.
 It had an estimated population of 1,303 as of 2010.
-It was the birthplace of the children's writer Barbara Euphan Todd on 9 January 1890.
 Arksey has four satellite hamlets: Shaftholme, Tilts, Almholme and Stockbridge.

+Arksey is older than the Domesday Book.
 The name Arksey derives from the Old Norse personal name Arnkel combined with the Old English ēg meaning 'island'.

-Arksey is older than the Domesday Book.

 The Parish Church of All Saints is a Grade I listed building, dating back to the 1120s.

+It was the birthplace of the children's writer Barbara Euphan Todd on 9 January 1890.